Depression Therapy in Louisville, KY

 - Mindfulness.
 Individuals learn how to live in the present moment, which helps them focus on the current situation alone.
-This can help people suffering with depression better control states of mind and regulate mood.
+This can help people suffering from depression better control their states of mind and regulate moods.

 - Distress Tolerance.
 By learning self-soothing techniques as well as how to use the body’s parasympathetic nervous system to reduce distress, patients can alleviate some of their symptoms.
 Distress tolerance also helps individuals avoid actions that can make the situation worse.

 - Emotion Regulation.
 These skills help patients better control emotions so they are not overwhelming.
 Besides learning to understand strong emotions and take control when possible, these skills also help patients accept emotions that cannot be controlled.